eliemichel/LearnWebGPU/basic-3d-rendering/some-interaction/lighting-control.md

 Basic shading
 -------------

-Let's recap what we have seen in the [Basic shading](../3d-meshes/basic-shading.md) chapter.
+Let's first recap what we have seen in the [Basic shading](../3d-meshes/basic-shading.md) chapter.

  - The shaded look of a surface element depends on its **normal**.
  - This look also depends on **light sources**, and in particular on their direction.